mohansky/nxne/_tours/departures-ziro-festival-of-music-2022-and-mechuka-roadtrip.md

 ---
 draft: false
 title: "ZIRO FESTIVAL OF MUSIC AND BEYOND"
-subtitle: "A Roadtrip to Central Arunachal Pradesh"
+subtitle: "A Roadtrip to Central, Eastern Arunachal Pradesh and the Ziro Festival of Music 2022"
 days: "11 days"
 description : "An adventurous roadtrip across central and eastern Arunachal Pradesh, including the Ziro Festival of Music."
 bg_image: /images/tours/departures-ziro-festival-of-music-2022-and-mechuka-roadtrip.jpg